allen-liaoo/ninx/README.md

 ## Merge Behavior
 Because expressions are types in the module system, they can be merged.
-+ Merges are allowed iff values are equal for these expressions:
++ "Merges are allowed iff values are equal" are treu of these expressions:
   + Primitive values (except lists, non-recursive attribute sets)
   + Variables
   + Import